Morphological typology: Fusional languages

 Morphemes in fusional languages are not readily distinguishable from the root or among themselves.
 Several grammatical bits of meaning may be fused into one affix.
 Morphemes may also be expressed by internal phonological changes in the root (i.e. morphophonology), such as consonant gradation and vowel gradation, or by suprasegmental features such as stress or tone, which are of course inseparable from the root.

 The Indo-European and Semitic languages are the most typically cited examples of fusional languages.
 However, others have been described.
 For example, Navajo is sometimes categorized as a fusional language because its complex system of verbal affixes has become condensed and irregular enough that discerning individual morphemes is rarely possible.
 Some Uralic languages are described as fusional, particularly the Sami languages and Estonian.
 On the other hand, not all Indo-European languages are fusional; for example, English and Afrikaans, as well as some North Germanic languages lean more toward the analytic.

 Agglutinative languages

 Agglutinative languages have words containing several morphemes that are always clearly differentiable from one another in that each morpheme represents only one grammatical meaning and the boundaries between those morphemes are easily demarcated; that is, the bound morphemes are affixes, and they may be individually identified.
 Agglutinative languages tend to have a high number of morphemes per word, and their morphology is usually highly regular, with a notable exception being Georgian, among others.

-Agglutinative languages include Finnish, Estonian, Hungarian, Tamil, Telugu, Kannada, Malayalam, Turkish, Mongolian, Korean, Japanese, Swahili, Zulu and Indonesian.
+Agglutinative languages include Hungarian, Tamil, Telugu, Kannada, Malayalam, Turkish, Saho, Mongolian, Korean, Japanese, Swahili, Zulu and Indonesian.